-He jumped into the air and clawed the ceiling through.
+Koraki jumped into the air and clawed the ceiling through.
 If you are going to make a concrete bunker, don’t use aluminium for a ceiling, he thought.
 He tore through and looked outside.
-Sunrise perfect.
+Sunrise, perfect.

 “Ayana fly these people out,” He ordered

-Ayana grabbed a group of them and he grabbed another group and they flew out with them.
+Ayana grabbed a group of them and he grabbed another group.
+They flew out with them.
 He landed the girl and father down, as well as a few others.
 Koraki glanced at her as he escorted more people out using magic to force all the doors open from the outside.